Sneak preview of the forthcoming book I Am Worthier Than You: Racism in the United States and its Multidimensional Effects by Marcelle Bartolo-Abela:

-The revised edition of the book Who Are You?
+The Revised Edition of the book Who Are You?
 What is Your Faith?
-America’s 21st Century Alt-Right and Catholic Social Doctrine will be released this month.
-It will be available in paperback and ebook editions.
+America’s 21st Century Alt-Right and Catholic Social Doctrine has now been released.
+It is available in paperback and ebook editions from the usual outlets.

 “Progress in our nation happens when everyday Americans get involved and come together to chart our country’s course.
 It’s that uniquely American character—enhanced by a rich diversity of beliefs and a deep reservoir of ideas—that has always propelled us forward.
 As long as citizens of every party, every background, and every walk of life continue speaking out on the issues that matter to them and working toward the future we know is possible, our best days will always lie ahead . . .
 You have my very best” – Barack Obama, 44th President of the United States.
 Dated October 5, 2017.